 Potentially more serious are any reports of passwords no longer working.
 If the user is genuinely using the password they created and it is not allowing them access, it could be that they have fallen victim to a phishing scam.
 Phishing is one of the top cyber threats affecting organisations today, and isn’t going anywhere soon.
 If your user has clicked on a link to a fake or malicious website and entered their credentials, the chances are that the attacker will have used those credentials to change the password and keep them out.

 Contacting the online service to report the breach is a must, as is immediately changing the login details of any other services using the same password.
 It’s poor password practice to use the same password for multiple services, but it happens.
 Password managers and multi-factor authentication are just two of the simple and cost effective measures you can take to protect your organisation against phishing and many other common cyber attacks.
-Alternatively, there are managed cyber security services that take away the worry and implement these measures, and more, for you.

 There’s money missing from your online account

 There could be any number of reasons, but one of them might be because your account has been compromised by a hacker or cyber criminals.
 Usually it’s a one off high value transaction, although sometimes there may be a couple of smaller transactions first to test the water.
 In almost every case, the money will have been transferred to a foreign bank or offshore account, and from there to other hard-to-trace destinations.
 All of which will happen in record time.
 If you have transaction alerts and transaction thresholds set, that’s a good start, but often the attacker will be smart enough to change your alerts or contact details – so you’ll need to make sure that you have alerts set up for those actions as well!